 Empathy can be facilitated in numerous ways.
 Parents can teach empathy at a young age by always posing the question or mindset of “how do you think that makes them feel?”
 When they take a toy from their friend, this tactic helps kids to think critically about their actions and the repercussions it has on others.

-During the teenage years, teachers and youth-leaders can help facilitate understanding through well-integrated service learning (click to learn more), a learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+During the teenage years, teachers and youth-leaders can help facilitate understanding through well-integrated community service learning, a learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 This type of teaching, when student-led, can have reverberating effects in the lives of teens not only at the moment, but years down the road.

 If we as parents, practitioners and organizations can facilitate the development of empathy in our children and teens, we are more likely to build caring and thoughtful citizens who are more likely to aid their peers and communities.
-Empathy is just one of the social and emotional skills that Wyman hopes to encourage through our TOP and TLP programming through various methods including close adult support and service learning.
+Empathy is just one of the social and emotional skills that Wyman hopes to encourage through our Teen Outreach Program and Teen Leadership Program through various methods, including close adult support and service learning.

 Check out what Ashoka’s Fellows are doing to foster empathy throughout the fields of education and the world.